galaxyproject/training-material/topics/visualisation/tutorials/circos/tutorial.md

 ## Ideogram

 As the first step to this Circos plot, let's configure the ideogram (set of chromosomes to draw).
+You can use one of the built-in genomes, or you can supply your own karyotype file.

 > ### {% icon hands_on %} Hands-on: Set ideogram configuration
 >